 Extra deep tiled and lighted rinse tanks are adjacent to the dive dock and within feet of the gear storage area.
 The tanks are drained and refilled with fresh water several times daily.
 We have separate rinse tanks exclusive for photo gear.

 Is there dive instruction offered?

-Yap Divers, as both a PADI 5-Star Dive Center and PADI Gold Palm Resort offers a full range of dive courses, including a manta awareness course and NITROX specialties.
+Yap Divers, as both a PADI 5-Star and SSI Platinum Dive Center offering a full range of dive courses, including a manta awareness course and NITROX specialties.
 We also offer Discover Scuba courses for non divers who are interested in sampling this aquatic adventure.

 Are the instructors certified?

 All our instructors are fully PADI certified for basic, advanced and NITROX training.

 The resort is on the waterfront in the heart of Colonia, Yap’s main town.
 It is a short 10 minute ride from the airport and within walking distance of many shops, snack bars/restaurants, post office and banks.